madphysicist/imprint/doc/reference/plugin_api.rst

 Data Configuration
 ------------------

-The data configuration is the first argument to every handler.
+The data configuration is the second argument to every handler.
 The data configuration is a mapping set for every plugin in the :ref:`configuration-idc`.
 The name of the configuration dictionary is in the :ref:`id attribute <configuration-idc-names>` of the corresponding